sambacha/refarch-kc-ms/fleet-ms/README.md

 ### Run on IBM Cloud with Kubernetes Service

 We are deploying the simulator on the kubernetes service.
-To define your IBM Kubernetes Service (IKS) [see our explanations here.](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docs/prepare-ibm-cloud.md)
+To define your own IBM Kubernetes Service (IKS) [see our explanations here.](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docs/prepare-ibm-cloud.md)

-We use Helm to install the fleetms service.
+We use [Helm](https://helm.sh/) to install the fleetms service.
 Helm is a package manager to deploy applications and services to Kubernetes cluster.
 Package definitions are charts, which are yaml files, to be shareable between teams.

 The first time you need to build a chart for any microservice, select a chart name (e.g. `fleetms`) and then use the command like:
 ```